Interpretable representation learning of quantum data enabled by probabilistic variational autoencoders: Methods

 The objective of Variational Autoencoders is to approximate an unknown probability distribution $p(x)$, assumed to underlie a given dataset.
 Directly computing this likelihood is generally intractable for high-dimensional data, so VAEs optimize a tractable lower bound known as the Evidence Lower Bound (ELBO).
 From the previous, the loss with which the model is then trained can be written as

 with $N$ being the number of samples $x^{(n)}$ in the training set.

 The loss function introduced in \cref{eq:loss_VAE} contains two terms.
 First, a reconstruction loss, which enforces similarity between the input and output data.
 Second, a regularization term, which minimizes the Kullback-Leibler (KL) divergence between the latent space distribution $q(z_i)\sim \mathcal{N}(\mu_i,\sigma_i)$ and the prior $p(z)$, typically defined as standard normal distribution $p(z)\sim \mathcal{N}(0,1)$.
 This term acts as a regularizer, enforcing the latent representation to align with the prior distribution.
 However, if all latent variables were to collapse to the prior, the decoder would lack sufficient information to faithfully reconstruct the data, leading to an increase in the reconstruction loss.

 This trade-off induces a natural competition between the two terms in the loss function, such that only the minimal set of latent neurons needed to properly reconstruct the input diverge from the prior (commonly referred to as an \emph{active} neuron), while the other neurons are "noised out" and collapse to $p(z)$ (referred to as \emph{passive} neurons).
-Moreover, one can further scale the regularization term with a hyperparameter $\beta$~\cite{betaVAE_Higgins_2017}, such that the two terms are properly balanced.
+Moreover, one can further scale the regularization term with a hyperparameter $\beta$~\cite{higgins2017betavae}, such that the two terms are properly balanced.

 In practice, this mechanism forces the model to retain only the essential information from the input data in the latent space.
-When such data is associated with a few hidden variables, e.g. the degrees of freedom of a physical system, the resulting latent representation tends to align with these~\cite{Dicvovering_Iten_2020, Hendrik_Operationally_2022, Learning_Fernandez_2024}.
+This means that the VAE will noise out unnecessary latent neurons until finding a minimal set able to describe such input data.
+When the latter is associated with a few hidden variables, e.g. the degrees of freedom of a physical system, the resulting latent representation tends to align with these~\cite{iten2020dicvovering, nautrup2022operationally, fernandez2024learning}.